skivvyjs/skivvy/docs/guide/05-creating-packages.md

 npm publish
 ```

 That's it!
-Time to sit back and relax, safe in the knowledge that you're an active contributor to the Skivvy universe.
+Time to sit back and relax, safe in the knowledge that you're an active contributor to the Skivvy community.

 -